Not all those who wander are lost- J.R.R Tolkien

 Talk is not something that happens after learning.
 Very often, it is part of the learning.
 McElhone (2019) emphasizes that purposeful text-based discussion helps students deepen and transform their thinking.
 Nash (2019) also highlights the value of structured partner talk and low-risk speaking opportunities.
 Students often make sense of a text by paraphrasing, clarifying, questioning, and hearing how others interpret the same passage.

 That means discussion needs structure.
-Think-pair-share can lower the social risk of participation.
+The ‘Think-pair-share’ strategy can lower the social risk of participation.
 Sentence starters can help students speak in academic language without inventing it from scratch.
-Reciprocal teaching roles, predictor, questioner, clarifier, summarizer, can make comprehension talk feel more manageable and purposeful (McElhone, 2019; Nash, 2019).
+Reciprocal teaching roles ( predictor, questioner, clarifier, and summarizer) can make comprehension talk feel more manageable and purposeful (McElhone, 2019; Nash, 2019).
 Now my only struggle is encouraging resistant classes to begin discussions!

 Text structure gives students a map